climo-ai/climo-r/README.md

 organization.

-However, you won’t be able to actually see your model’s output at climo.ai until you create the model signature which tells climo.ai how to build the user interface which allows users to interact with your model.
+However, you won’t be able to actually see your model’s output at clinicalmodels.io until you create the model signature which tells clinicalmodels.io how to build the user interface which allows users to interact with your model.
 We’ll show that next:

 ### Add model inputs

-The model inputs make up the interactive user interface to your model on the climo.ai platform.
-They’re necessary if you want users to be able to interact with your model at climo.ai.
+The model inputs make up the interactive user interface to your model on the clinicalmodels.io platform.
+They’re necessary if you want users to be able to interact with your model at clinicalmodels.io.

 There are two types of model inputs: continuous inputs and categorical inputs.